Quantitative stochastic homogenization and large-scale regularity: Quantitative two-scale expansion without boundaries

-We turn at last to the proof of Theorem~\ref{t.twoscaleplugveng}, which follows that of Proposition~\ref{p.twoscaleplugagain} but relaxes the required integrability of $u$.
-Essentially, instead of pulling~$\partial_i \partial_k u$ out of the integral on the right side of~\eqref{e.identityrewritecoordagain} with the~$L^\infty$ norm, we use the H\"older inequality with an exponent close to~$2$.
-Since $\nabla \psi$ is only in~$L^2$, we need to use an~$L^p$ norm for the correctors with~$p$ very large.
-This is where the smoothing of the standard mollifier plays a role: while~$\phi_e\left(\tfrac\cdot\ep\right)$ and $\mathbf{S}_e\left(\tfrac\cdot\ep\right)$ are only in~$L^{2^*}$, they are in $L^p$ for large~$p$ once we mollify them on scale~$\ep$.

-This technical step of estimating the integral on the right side of~\eqref{e.identityrewritecoord} is formalized in the following two lemmas.
-Since we perform similar computations in the next section and require some flexibility, and because it makes it easier to follow the proof, the statements of the lemmas are somewhat general.
+The previous lemma motivates us to estimate~$\left\| \mathbf{F}^\ep \right\|_{L^2(\Rd)}$.
+Inspecting the definition~\eqref{e.F_i^ep} of $\mathbf{F}^\ep$, we see that this should depend on the assumed regularity of~$u$ and the sizes of~$\mathbf{S}_{e}^\ep$ and~$\phi_e^\ep$, of which we already possess good estimates.
+The next two lemmas provide the technical labor involved in transferring the regularity assumptions on~$u$ and the bounds on the correctors into an estimate on~$\left\| \mathbf{F}^\ep \right\|_{L^2(\Rd)}$.
+Since we perform similar computations in the next section and require some flexibility, and because it makes it easier to follow the proof, the statements of these lemmas are somewhat general.

 \begin{lemma} Fix $1 \leq q\leq p<\infty$ and $0 < \al \le \be \le 1$.
 There exists $C(\al,\be,p,U,d)<\infty$ such that for every $g \in W^{\alpha,p}(U + 2\ep \cu_0)$,

 as well as

 \end{lemma}